thenervelab/validator-brain/readme.md

 **Epoch Structure (100 blocks per epoch, starting at blocks ending in 38):**
 - **Block 0-10**: Initialization (registration, node metrics, user profiles)
 - **Block 11-50**: Pinning requests processing (validator only)
-- **Block 51-80**: File assignment and health checks
+- **Block 51-80**: **🆕 Catchup processing**, File assignment and health checks
 - **Block 81-95**: **🆕 Refresh user profiles**, Profile reconstruction, **submit to blockchain**
 - **Block 96-99**: Finalization and preparation for next epoch

 **🆕 CRITICAL DATA SYNCHRONIZATION FIX:**
+- **Block 51**: Catchup processing for any storage requests that arrived after block 50
 - **Block 81**: Automatically refetches user profiles before reconstruction to include ALL new files from storage requests
 - **Non-Validators**: Refresh user profiles every 20 blocks to stay current with network changes
-- **Why This Matters**: Ensures reconstructed profiles include files added during the epoch, preventing data loss
+- **Why This Matters**: Ensures NO files are lost due to timing gaps and reconstructed profiles include files added during the epoch, preventing data loss

 **Note**: Epochs start at blocks ending in 38 (e.g., 771538, 771638, 771738, etc.), not at blocks 0, 100, 200, etc.